 - Vernacular cottage or farmhouse in a rural location

 Usually, these homes are very small—1300 square feet or less.
 Many were built in 19th-century rural America but also in early 20th-century urban areas.
 Many are still found in southeastern states—Kentucky, Tennessee, Mississippi—but also from Pennsylvania to Texas.
 Most often these front doors will open onto a front porch.
 If a single front porch has been removed, the doors now may be separate entrances to a two-family dwelling, each with its own porch or stairway.
 Look more closely, and you might see that a large window has replaced one of the doors as older dwellings are remodeled.

-Many reasons have been suggest to explain why some houses are designed with two front doors, and all seem reasonable.
+Many reasons have been suggested to explain why some houses are designed with two front doors, and all seem reasonable.
 Here are some suggestions.